10 Best Things to Do in Tarragona, Spain

 Shopping in Tarragona

-Tarragona is not so much a shopping destination as Reus.
+Tarragona is not as much of a shopping destination as Reus.
 Nevertheless, on Calle Major, for example, which leads down from the cathedral, you will find some nice stores where you can also buy typical souvenirs such as wickerwork or porcelain.
-Small handbags made of wicker are in style or can be used as a trendy basket at home.
-And in Spain, they are often cheaper!

 Larger stores can be found on Rambla Nova, a large shopping street, or in the Centre Comercial Parc Central.